 - 1.2.1 Dam failure could result in the following: - a.
-Approximately nine (9) residences have the potential to be adversely affected by a failure of the dam structure on 'Sunny Day' conditions, twenty six (26) by a PMF without a dam break and thirty two (32)

-residences have the potential to be adversely affected by PMF and the failure of Emigrant Creek Dam.
+Approximately nine (9) residences have the potential to be adversely affected by a failure of the dam structure on 'Sunny Day' conditions, and thirty nine (39) residences have the potential to be adversely affected by PMF and the failure of Emigrant Creek Dam.

-Table 1: Number of houses at risk of inundation
+Table 1: Number of dwellings at risk of inundation